arvvoid/plugin.video.hbogoeu/README.md

 ## Tested

-Tested Services:
+Tested Operators:
-* HBO GO HR Web Registration
+* HBO GO Hrvatska web (kreditna kartica)

-Services not tested but included in plugin:
+Operators not curently tested but included in the plugin:

+* A1
+* bonbon
+* evotv
+* HBO GO Vip/Club Croatia
+* Hrvatski Telekom d.d.
+* Iskon Internet d.d.
+* Optima Telekom d.d.
+* Simpa

+(access with these operators should work, but first register and try to login on the official site https://hbogo.hr throu your chosen operator, please report success or failure)

 _______________________________________
 PLATFORMS: